openefsa/foodex2-sca-frontend/README.md

 	<img src="http://www.efsa.europa.eu/profiles/efsa/themes/responsive_efsa/logo.png" alt="European Food Safety Authority"/>
 </p>

-## FoodEx2 Smart Coding Application - Frontend
+## FoodEx2 Smart Coding Application (front-end)
 The FoodEx2 Smart Coding Application is designed and developed internally in the European Food Safety Authority (DATA and AMU units).
-The frontend of the FoodEx2 Smart Coding Application is fully open source and aims to simplify coding in FoodEx2 by making use of free text food and feed description.
-More specifically, the application is composed of several web components which allow interfacing with the APIs available on the backend.
+This project aims to simplify the FoodEx2 coding process of food starting from a given free text description.
+The FoodEx2 Smart Coding Application's front-end is composed of several web components which allow interfacing with the APIs available on the [back-end](https://github.com/openefsa/foodex2-sca-backend/wiki).
 Please note that the components can also be extracted and hence used outside the scope of the application itself (e.g. in another web platform).

 <p align="center">
     <img src="src/icons/FE2_POSI.jpg" alt="FoodEx2_SCA"/>